nesl/ice40_examples/README.md

 If successful, you will be able to compile any of the example projects by navigating to the project folder and executing the command `make`.

 ### Installation on Windows
 The IceStorm toolchain is not supported on Windows operating systems.
+However, you can still use the tools via a Virtual Machine as described in the next section.

+## Using the tools via a Virtual Machine

-However, if you have a Windows computer (or any other operating system for which you are having difficulties installing the IceStorm toolchain), you may download a Xubuntu virtual machine image that we have created with the IceStorm toolchain pre-installed along with the example projects in this repository.
+if you have a Windows computer (or any other operating system for which you are having difficulties installing the IceStorm toolchain), you may download a Xubuntu virtual machine image that we have created with the IceStorm toolchain pre-installed along with the example projects in this repository.

 Installing VirtualBox:
 Follow the instructions here: https://www.virtualbox.org/ in order to install the free VirtualBox virtual machine software for your operating system of choice.
 You must also install the VirtualBox extension pack, listed here: https://www.virtualbox.org/wiki/Downloads to ensure that the USB pass through to your FPGA works.